Aaronnnpf/restaurant-project/README.md

 [My Project Link](https://aaronnnpf.github.io/restaurant-project/index.html)

 ## Introduction
-This is a website ive built for 'Dolce Vito' a fictional restaurant based in Birmingham, West Midlands.
-Its function is to showcase (Speciality Dishes, History, Staff and to make bookings).
+This is a website I've built for 'Dolce Vito' a fictional restaurant based in Birmingham, West Midlands.
+Its function is to showcase the following pages; Speciality Dishes, History, Staff and bookings page.
 This project is built using HTML and CSS, allowng for an easy to navigate website that is responsive across mulitple screen sizes.

 ## Purpose
-The purpose of this website is to allow for a more whole experiance when dining within by allowing you 'meet' virtually the staff and there speciality dishes, with is layout also to allow easy location finding and booking.
+The purpose of this website is to allow for a more whole experience when dining within by allowing you 'meet' virtually the staff and their speciality dishes, with a layout to also allow easy location finding and booking.

 ## User Experience
 1. ### First time customers
-* As a first time user, easy navigation is a must have to see what the site hs to offer.
+* As a first time user, easy navigation is a must to see what the site hs to offer.
 * As a first time user, to look at what food is avaialble and view reviews.
 * As a first time user, I want the ease of being able to book, find the location and see what kind of parking is available through the map.